 Apicomplexan parasites including Toxoplasma gondii have complex life cycles within different hosts and their infectivity relies on their capacity to regulate gene expression.
 However, little is known about the nuclear factors that regulate gene expression in these pathogens.
 Here, we report that T. gondii enolase TgENO2 is targeted to the nucleus of actively replicating parasites, where it specifically binds to nuclear chromatin in vivo.
 Using a ChIP-Seq technique, we provide evidence for TgENO2 enrichment at the 5′ untranslated gene regions containing the putative promoters of 241 nuclear genes.
 Ectopic expression of HA-tagged TgENO1 or TgENO2 led to changes in transcript levels of numerous gene targets.
 Targeted disruption of TgENO1 gene results in a decrease in brain cyst burden of chronically infected mice and in changes in transcript levels of several nuclear genes.
 Complementation of this knockout mutant with ectopic TgENO1-HA fully restored normal transcript levels.
 Our findings reveal that enolase functions extend beyond glycolytic activity and include a direct role in coordinating gene regulation in T. gondii.

 Mouveaux, Thomas; Oria, Gabrielle; Werkmeister, Elisabeth; Slomianny, Christian; Fox, Barbara A.; Bzik, David J.; and Tomavo, Stanislas, "Nuclear Glycolytic Enzyme Enolase of Toxoplasma Gondii Functions as a Transcriptional Regulator" (2014).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 3007.